Measles

 Immunization with MMR vaccine of immunocompetent susceptible contacts over 6 months of age within 72 hours after exposure may prevent measles infection.
 Susceptible individuals with a medical contraindication to MMR vaccine (infants under 6 months of age, pregnant women, and immunocompromised individuals) who are within 6 days of exposure should be offered Ig at the recommended dose.
 Certain immunocompromised individuals should also be considered to receive Ig for PEP regardless of their past vaccination status.

-Staff from the Thunder Bay District Health Unit will be involved with contact identification and tracing, assessing susceptibility, PEP information, and exclusion decisions.
+TBDHU staff will be involved with contact identification, assessing susceptibility, PEP information, and exclusion decisions.

 Patient Information